-If Johnny Cash were to have had illegitimate children with both Vampirella and Bettie Page, the result still wouldn’t have come close to explaining THE CRAMPS.
+If Elvis Presley were to have had illegitimate children with both Vampira and Bettie Page, the result still wouldn’t have come close to spawning THE CRAMPS.

-Releasing their first EP, Gravest Hits (http://www NULL.amazon NULL.com/Gravest-Hits-Psychedelic-Jungle-Cramps/dp/B000001I0K), in 1979 (which included a cover of The Trashmen’s “Surfin’ Bird”), THE CRAMPS were well cemented in the CBGB (http://www NULL.cbgb NULL.com/) punk movement of the late seventies and early eighties, playing alongside bands like Television, Blondie, The Ramones, and The Talking Heads.
-But unlike other American punk rock acts of the period, THE CRAMPS were never to surface with a hit song until well into the nineteen eighties.
+Releasing their first EP, Gravest Hits, in 1979 (which included a cover of The Trashmen’s “Surfin’ Bird”), THE CRAMPS were well cemented in the CBGB punk movement of the late seventies and early eighties, playing alongside bands like Television, Blondie, The Damned, The Ramones, and The Talking Heads.
+But unlike some of these other American punk rock acts, THE CRAMPS were never to surface with a hit song until well into the nineteen eighties.

-First came “Can Your Pussy Do The Dog?” (http://www NULL.youtube NULL.com/watch?v=MJTzH0-Tntw&list=PL9BH9hQ8rtdXD5P9-TGI-Pc7LOtGm3PA8) followed by “Bikini Girls with Machine Guns” (http://www NULL.youtube NULL.com/watch?v=pwnZDakp_v4&list=PL9BH9hQ8rtdXD5P9-TGI-Pc7LOtGm3PA8).
+First came “Can Your Pussy Do The Dog?” followed by “Bikini Girls with Machine Guns”.
 But while both songs charted (well in the UK), THE CRAMPS remained little more than garage band.
 Punk gave way to the new wave, with bands like The Smiths — who once opened for THE CRAMPS at the then recently revamped 40s swing club “The Meadowbrook” in New Jersey — rising to a level of popularity that Lux and Ivy would never attain.
-But an extremely dedicated cult following — coupled with Lux and Ivy’s passion for the music and each other — carried the band through the nineties playing smaller venues and then well into the first decade of the twentieth century, where younger and younger crowds came out in increasing numbers, recognizing Lux and Ivy as punk rock progenitors.
+But an extremely dedicated cult following — coupled with Lux and Ivy’s passion for the music and each other — carried the band through the nineties playing smaller venues, and then well into the first decade of the twentieth century, where younger and younger crowds came out in increasing numbers, recognizing Lux and Ivy as punk rock progenitors.

 In the end, beauty is in the eyeliner of the beholder.
 And while it would be hard to classify the music of THE CRAMPS as beautiful, the love shared by Lux and Ivy — the very heart of the band — may be one of the more beautiful love stories in all of rock and roll history.
 His worship of her and her playfulness with him kept the pair forever young.